Also under Sexual And Institutional AbuseSexual And Institutional Abuse Home

-If you have previously settled a claim and have already received compensation or a monetary payment (whether by taking your case to court or settling a claim out of court), you may be able to apply for a “top up” payment through the Redress Scheme.
+If you have previously settled a claim and have already received compensation or a monetary payment (whether by taking your case to court or settling a claim out of court), you still may be able to apply for a “top up” payment through the Redress Scheme.
 This is the case even if you have signed a Deed of Release giving up your rights to make any further claims.
-However, any prior payments made to you by a participating institution would be deducted from any amount payable by that institution, after adjustment for inflation.
+However, any prior payments made to you by a participating institution will be deducted from any amount payable through the Redress Scheme, after adjustment for inflation.

-If you accept a payment through the government’s redress scheme, you will be required to sign a full release and would not be then able to pursue another claim against the same institution(s) in the future.
+If you accept a payment through the government’s Redress Scheme, you will be required to sign a full release and cannot pursue another claim against the same institution(s) in the future.

 If you are deemed ineligible for a monetary payment under the Redress Scheme for whatever reason, you may still be entitled to access counselling or psychological services and a direct personal response from the offending institutions.